 The Bodhisatta was once an ascetic who lived in the Himalayas.
-One rainy season he and his fellow ascetics came down to get salt and seasoning and resided in the royal park.
-Their first morning there they went to collect alms in a village outside the city walls.
-The following day they collected alms inside the city and the residents there donated together as a group.
+One rainy season he and his fellow ascetics went down to the city to get salt and seasoning, and they stayed in the royal park.
+On their first morning there, they collected alms in a village outside the city walls.
+The following day they collected alms inside the city, and the residents there donated together as a group.
 One man told the Bodhisatta that some people gave a lot and some gave a little.
 The Bodhisatta replied that no gift was too small and anyone who gave was a good person.

 In the Lifetime of the Buddha

-The ascetics were earlier births of the disciples with the Buddha during this alms ceremony.
+The Bodhisatta’s fellow ascetics were earlier births of the disciples with the Buddha during this alms ceremony.